howl-editor/howl/site/source/blog/2015-08-28-howl-0-dot-3-released.md

 [here](/getit.html).
 Highlights of this release are below and the full changelog since 0.2.1 is included at the bottom of this blog post.

+It's been a while since the 0.2.1 release, but that does not mean that development has been idling.
+Apart from the many things already packed in the 0.3 release, a lot of work has been put into a new, custom written editing engine code-named 'aullar'.
+The 0.3 release marks the last Howl release to use the [Scintilla](http://scintilla.org) editing engine - starting with 0.4 and going forward the new editing engine will be used.
+We'll write more about the new editing engine in upcoming [blog](/blog) entries, so stay tuned!

 READMORE

 ### External commands